OwlRepo/FLUTTER_QRCodeGenerator_Provider/README.md

-# qrify
+# QRify

-A new Flutter project.
+This project contains QRCode Generator.
+It generates new QRCode that has the current time and date.

 ## Getting Started